4 Examples Of Excellent Progressive Web Apps

 Usually the first main benefit of Progressive Web Apps is the super high performance improvement, and the smooth user experience.
 Starting from there, you can then add all the cool functionalities you want and need, while already offering a super high engaging experience to your mobile users.

 DEITY Falcon is a toolkit to build Progressive Web Apps with.
-It is build with ReactJS and NodeJS, and includes GraphQL, Apollo State Management and other cool new innovative techniques.
+It is built with ReactJS and NodeJS, and includes GraphQL, Apollo State Management and other cool new innovative techniques.
 DEITY Falcon is fully platform agnostic, meaning you can use it with Wordpress, Magento, Shopify, Intershop, Contentful or even your own CMS or database.